Ayus0721/JAVA/README.md

 # HOW TO INSTALL JAVA

-Some System may have java installed to check do this
+Some System may have java installed.
+To check do this:
 - search 'cmd'
 - type "java --version"